 The written exam is completed online.
-There will be 2 written exam sessions in 2017: Friday, September 22, 2017 and Friday, November every year on the third Friday in November 17, 2017.
-Both exams will be held at 2pm ET.
-You have 3 years from when you are approved as a credential program candidate to complete the written exam.
+The written exam session in 2021 is scheduled for Friday, November 12th, 2021 at 2:00 PM EST. You have 3 years from when you are approved as a Credential Program Candidate to complete the written exam.
 At all times you must hold current First Responder.
 You must apply to the Credential Program prior to registering for the written exam.

 PREREQUISITES OF THE CERTIFICATE EXAM APPLICANT